 Cloud storage is quickly becoming the primary way to organize and share files thanks to it being more secure than physical servers, and with more storage space than hard drives.

 With so many options to choose from, this guide to the top cloud storage options will make your decision easier.
-I have ranked and reviewed these cloud storage tools based upon their usage for individuals, small businesses, and large enterprises.
+I have ranked and reviewed these cloud storage tools based on their usage for individuals, small businesses, and large enterprises.

 So let’s get started.